dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/howto-actors.md

 The number of repetitions i.e. the number of times the reminder is run should be a positive number.

+Watch this [video](https://www.youtube.com/watch?v=B_vkXqptpXY&t=1002s) for more information on using ISO 861 for Reminders

 #### Retrieve actor reminder

 You can retrieve the actor reminder by calling